Anorak34/lolstats/README.md

 3. Multisearch: This page allows you to search for multiple summoners at once.
 A user should enter the region via the dropdown and the enter a series of player names in the input box separated by commas.
 Submitting this will display a list of the valid summoners out of those searched, this list contains data like the players rank in different queues, each item in the list serves as a link to their specific player stats page.

 Overview of important files:
-1. urls.py: contains all valid urls for the site
+1. [urls.py](lolstats/urls.py): contains all valid urls for the site
-2. views.py: contains logic for each page (further detail below)
+2. [stats.py](lolstats/stats.py): contains logic for each page (further detail below)
-3. helpers.py: contains helper functions for supporting the sites logic, these are mostly functions that all the RIOT API (further detail below)
+3. [views.py](lolstats/views.py): processes logic for each page
+4. [utilities](lolstats/utilities): folder containing two modules, one contains logic for interacting with the riot api and the other contains logic for processing data from riot (further detail below)
-4. context_processors.py: serves regions and queueids to all pages
+5. [context_processors.py](lolstats/context_processors.py): serves regions and queueids to all pages
-5. templates: contains the html for each URL
+6. [templates](lolstats/lolstats/templates/lolstats/): contains the html for each URL
-6. templatetags: here I have created my own templates for use in the site's html, this includes implementing functionality like zip and changing time in seconds to hh:mm:ss
+7. [templatetags](lolstats/templatetags): here I have created my own templates for use in the site's html, this includes implementing functionality like zip and changing time in seconds to hh:mm:ss
-7. static: this contains my static files, including CSS, JavaScript and JSON.
+8. [static](lolstats/static): this contains my static files, including CSS, JavaScript and JSON.
 The json is json data from riot regarding items, runes and spells, this is needed because the player data from the API represents item, spell and rune data with ids and I need the json as a reference so that I can find images and descriptions for these.
 (Further detail of the JavaScript below)

 JAVASCRIPT DETAILS:
 I have 5 JavaScript files in this project: